tobyhodges/building-communities/blogpost-AK.md

 #### Knowing your community

-This is fundamental to the community's ability to adding value and should be one of the first steps in community development.
+This is fundamental to the community's ability to add value and should be one of the first community development steps.
 We need to know both where the community is at and where they want to go.
 Activities responsive to such community goals, needs and aspirations will generate a higher rate of engagement and voluntary participation.

 *And it all started with a survey*: we all started with some form of surveying our communities.
 But on-going revisiting and reflecting on such fundamentals is important for community sustainability.